 In ten years the two Lodges have raised over £4000 for charitable causes as a direct result of these biannual Travelling Keystone cross border visits.

+Installation meeting 13th May 2010.
 The Deputy Provincial Grand Master Ray Guthrie was present to witness W.Bro Philip Threasher install Chris Moore as his successor in the Chair of Exmoor Lodge.
 It was as always at Exmoor a very friendly and harmonius meeting, over fifty members and guests enjoyed the installation and the festive board afterwards.

 The photo shows, Graham Gamble - Senior Warden, Master - Chris Moore and Junior Warden Derek Lewison.